Skip to content

 api_key.json once per node Off-machine (rotate if leaked)

-Foundation keypair (~/.waveledger/genesis_foundation.json) once at chain genesis Cold storage; this is the only key that can spend the genesis premine
+Foundation keypair (~/.waveledger/genesis_foundation.json) once at chain genesis Cold storage; the sole key authorized to spend the genesis premine

-For VPSes, rsync to a separate location nightly is fine.
-For fly, volume snapshots are automatic (retained 5 days by default).
+For VPSes, nightly rsync to a separate location is sufficient.
+On Fly, volume snapshots are automatic (retained 5 days by default).

 Capacity planning

-• Each block is ~5-50 KB depending on tx count
+• Each block is approximately 5-50 KB depending on tx count

-• 1 block per minute = ~7 GB chain growth per year (mainnet)
+• 1 block per minute = approximately 7 GB chain growth per year (mainnet)

-• Plan ~2 GB RAM for a comfortable miner; 256 MB for entropy
+• Provision approximately 2 GB RAM for a comfortable miner; 256 MB for entropy

-For a 5-year horizon plan ~50 GB disk per mainnet node, conservatively.
+For a 5-year horizon, provision approximately 50 GB disk per mainnet node (conservative estimate).